MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/httpclient-defaultrequestheaders-method.md

 *HttpHeaders*
 &emsp;Type: HttpHeaders

+## Remarks
-Since the headers variable is a reference type, when you add a header to it the default headers for the Http client from which the headers were gotten are changed.
+The HttpHeaders variable is a reference type.
+When you add a header to this variable, the default headers are changed.
-You can not set some other HttpHeaders object as default headers, you have to update the one fetched from Http client.
+You cannot set another HttpHeaders object as a default header, you have to update the header fetched from HttpClient.

 ## See Also
 [Getting Started](newdev-get-started.md)